israelalan/RTOS-Project/README.md

 When only one client is connected, the video data seemed to be performing better in one-way than the two-way connection in the chat system.
 This is also due to the bandwidth issue.

 ### How to run
-To start the video serever.
+To start the video serever:

 *gcc video_server.c -o vid_ser -lSDLmain -lSDL -lSDL_image `sdl-config --cflags --libs`*